Idenowl/ACP_The-quantifiedself_motivateme/Readme.md

 pip install pyKML
 ```

-If you use python 3, urllib may cause an error.
+urllib will cause an error on python 3

-Use python 2 or modify parser.py in the library pyKML.
+For python 3 you will need to modify parser.py in the library pyKML.

-If you use python 3, in parser.py (in PML lib) replace
+### Modify parser.py on python36
+Modify parser.py from the library pykml

+Replace
 ```
 import urllib2
 ```